MrValentine7777/MonoGameCommunityWiki/docs/Archive/start.md

 ===== Announcements =====

-I will add [[announcements:Announcements|announcements]] here, and on the dedicated page.
+I will add [announcements](announcements/announcements.md) here, and on the dedicated page.

 ===== This Project Began: =====